 Exclusive admission every two years

 We admit students every second year.
 The next group will then start in autumn 2024.
 Accepting a group of only eight to ten students, you will be able to closely interact with each other during the two years of studies, following the same time plan for the development of your independent projects.
 An essential part of the programme consists of project-based work, where you meet active composers, musicians, and artists in workshops and lab situations.

 The programme is characterized by an interdisciplinary environment through interaction with fellow students and visiting lecturers, and we have close links to the research environment at the institution, faculty, and university.
 Our main teachers are Malin Bång, Staffan Mossenmark and Palle Dahlstedt.
 Our visiting lecturers during recent years include Juliana Hodkinson, Stefan Prins, Anna Kubelik and Chaya Czernowin among others.
 You will have the opportunity to be a part of ongoing collaborations with established musicians and ensembles such as Mimitabu, Gageego, Curious Chamber Players, Musica Vitae string orchestra, and Norrköping Symphony Orchestra.
-We frequently collaborate with venues and institutions such as Röda Sten, the Gothenburg Museum of Art, Atalante, and Nefertiti.
+We collaborate with venues and institutions such as Atalante, 3:e våningen and Cinnober.

 Programme structure and content

 The scheduled activities include individual sessions with professors and supervisors, collective classes with your fellow students, project weeks with invited guests within different artistic fields, lab and workshop sessions where you interact within the class and with other master’s programmes, and collaborations with professional ensembles.

 The Independent Project course accounts for one fourth of the programme, and you have a great deal of freedom to experiment and explore new ideas and reflect on your choices.
 You proceed with your investigative work independently in consultation with your supervisor.